 Since I started traveling more, my compassion has grown.

 I come from a small town, and my perspective changes the more I see the world.
 By listening to others tell their stories, I find I have more in common with others who are different from me than I thought.
 I can come away with a deeper understanding of their origins.
 I am thankful that some people are just a blip in the big scheme of things while others become lifelong friends.

 As you travel, your perspective can change if you let it, especially on surface travel.
 You see parts of the United States (or the world) that you didn’t know existed.
 It is easy to wear your city or suburbia-colored glasses and not see the issues that others face.

 I never realized that people in this country live in dilapidated homes that would get condemned in most other parts.
 People live in these homes because it’s all they have.
 Since I started traveling, I have been more thankful for what I have, and going by train has given me a reality check on how others live within our borders.

 The part of travel that most people hate, I love.

-I see planning trips as a puzzle and enjoy putting all the pieces together.
-Looking for the best deal is a fun game for me, lining up all the dates and finding the right compromise to get transportation and lodging within my budget.
+I see planning trips as a puzzle and enjoy combining all the pieces.
+Looking for the best deal is a fun game, lining up all the dates and finding the right compromise to get transportation and lodging within my budget.
 I almost enjoy planning trips almost as much as taking them.

 Once you plan the trip, the anticipation becomes the beautiful travel cycle.